Lewis F. Powell Jr.: Supreme Court tenure, 1972–1987

 Powell, who dissented in the case of Furman v.
 Georgia (1972), striking down capital punishment statutes, was a key mover behind the Court's compromise opinion in Gregg v.
-Georgia (1976), which allowed the return of capital punishment but only with procedural safeguards.
+Georgia (1976), which allowed the return of capital punishment but only with strengthened procedural safeguards.
 In Coker v.
-Georgia (1977), a convicted murderer escaped from prison and, in the course of committing an armed robbery and other offenses, raped an adult woman.
+Georgia (1977), in which the Court held that the death penalty was an unconstitutionally disproportionate punishment for the rape of an adult woman, a convicted murderer escaped from prison and, in the course of committing an armed robbery and other offenses, raped an adult woman.
 The State of Georgia sentenced the rapist to death.
 Justice Powell, acknowledging that the woman had been raped, expressed the view that "the victim [did not] sustain serious or lasting injury" and voted to set the death penalty aside.
 In that same case, Powell also wrote to rebuke the plurality's statement that "for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair," instead stating that "[s]ome victims are so grievously injured physically or psychologically that life is beyond repair."

+He joined the majority opinion in Milliken v.
+Bradley (1974), which struck down a school busing plan which was designed to racially integrate 53 Detroit area public school districts across district lines.
+They had inadvertently become segregated due to white flight to the suburbs.
+The majority ruled against the busing because the schools hadn't been segregated by law.

-His opinion in Regents of the University of California v.
-Bakke (1978), joined by no other justice in full, represented a compromise between the opinions of Justice William J. Brennan, who, joined by three other justices, would have upheld affirmative action programs under a lenient judicial test, and the opinion of John Paul Stevens, joined by three other justices, who would have struck down the affirmative action program at issue in the case under the Civil Rights Act of 1964.
+His plurality opinion in Regents of the University of California v.
+Bakke (1978), joined by no other justice in full, represented a compromise between the opinions of Justice William J. Brennan, who, joined by three other progressive justices, would have upheld affirmative action programs under a lenient judicial test, and the opinion of John Paul Stevens, joined by three other justices, who would have struck down the university's use of racial quotas at issue in the case under the Civil Rights Act of 1964.
 Powell's opinion striking down the law urged "strict scrutiny" to be applied to affirmative action programs but hinted that some affirmative action programs might pass Constitutional muster.